FAQs:

 Minnesota Men's Crew is the most nationally competitive sports club at the University of Minnesota.

-We compete in the American Collegiate Rowing Association (ACRA) division against college crews including Michigan, Purdue, Notre Dame and UConn.
-We also race the University of Wisconsin in dueling scrimmages.
+We compete in the American Collegiate Rowing Association (ACRA) division against college crews including Michigan, Purdue, Virginia, Notre Dame and UCLA.

-We travel to Florida, Georgia, Indiana and Tennessee to train and race at the highest club level.
+We travel to Georgia, Indiana, Michigan and Tennessee to train and race at the highest club level.

 Do I need previous rowing experience?